Four Reasons Transformation Stain is the Best Log Home Stain for Siding and Trim.

 Now that you’ve chosen the perfect stain color, it’s time to prep for staining.
 But before you begin applying the stain it’s best to understand what it takes to create a long-lasting stain job.
 Below are five things you’ll need to do before you begin.

 - Get to sound wood.
 What the heck is sound wood?
 Weathering from the sun, water, wind and insects all can wreak havoc on your wood, causing rot and decay.
 This deteriorated wood is what we call unsound wood.
-You’ll need to remove it so that the stain can properly adhere to the wood by media blasting or other means as discussed here.
+You’ll need to remove it so that the stain can properly adhere to the wood by media blasting or other means.

 - Warm wood.
 You’ll need to apply the stain when it’s not too hot or cold, between 40° and 90°F (4° to 32°C).
 If it’s too hot or cold the stain won’t have time to penetrate the wood so you’ll miss out getting the best protection for your home.